 The process of migrating data using CodeTwo Office 365 Migration is based on Exchange Web Services (EWS) migration method.
 Therefore, the program neither decreases nor increases the default speed limit of such a migration method.
 By default, the speed limit range of a single EWS migration of mailboxes to Office 365 provided by Microsoft is between 0.2 and 0.5 GB per hour (see Performance for migration methods section of this article).
 However, you can increase the speed of migration by adjusting the number of concurrent migrations.

 By default, EWS of Office 365 and Exchange Online limit the size of each migrated item included in source mailboxes.
 For this reason, in regard to Office 365 Migration, this size is 150 MB per item.
 Learn more

 To migrate public folders, you first need to create a mailbox for them on your target Office 365 and then select this mailbox as the target of the migration process.
 Additionally, the account used to connect to the target server needs to be assigned the Owner permission level to the root public folder on that tenant and to all subfolders to which the data will be migrated.
 Please note that due to Microsoft's restrictions, a single public folder mailbox has limited maximum capacity of 50 GB or 100 GB, depending on the user's subscription license.

 When migrating to an existing public folder structure, CodeTwo software has no control over how the migrated data will be split between public folder mailboxes.
 The splitting process is managed entirely by Office 365.
-In addition, if there are existing public folders on the Office 365, with names corresponding to public folders on the source environment, these folders will be merged.
+In addition, if there are existing public folders in the target Office 365 tenant with names corresponding to public folders on the source environment, these folders will be merged.